(Note: This article’s intended audience is mid-to-seasoned design practitioners. I will make a simpler post for new learners soon.)

 - Draw the large circle and oval

-- Make a smaller circle where the circle and oval intersect on the left
+- Make and label a small rectangle where the circle and oval intersect on the left

 - “This is where it all begins – A design project is triggered by someone who sees a problem or opportunity here in the real world.”